AustinLimanek/reading-notes/class01.md

 #### Markdown Basic Syntax

 The document nicely compares how the rendered output will appear while using both markdown and HTML.
-This is a great pedogical tool for someone like me who is learning both at the same time.
+This is a great pedagogical tool for someone like me who is learning both at the same time.
 Seeing both allows for:

 1. Seeing what is possible in the language